Marcelo-Lemos/micrortsMetaBot/README.md

 ## Running an experiment

-An experiment is executed by running `./rlexperiment.sh configfile` where configfile is a file formatted with Java .properties style.
+An experiment is executed by running `./rlexperiment.sh -c configfile` where configfile is a file formatted with Java .properties style.

 The listing below shows an example of such a file with the parameters to configure (taken from config/microrts.properties, might be outdated).
 The listing specifies MetaBot as player 1 and NaiveMCTS as player 2.
 Specific parameters of MetaBot are specified in a separate file.
 To see how to configure, check the section below.
 Note that you can configure MetaBot to play against itself (self-play) by setting both player 1 and 2 as MetaBot.
 In this case, make sure you specify two different configuration files for each instance of MetaBot so that they write their weights to different paths.